Facial Identification Training Course Catalog

 Lora Sims is the Director of Face Center of Excellence (FaCE) and a Biometrics SME currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2007, Lora has advanced through her organization, starting as a helpdesk operator servicing worldwide tactical operations support in tenprint and latent print identification and being promoted to Tenprint Examiner in 2008.
 Soon thereafter, the system she worked on was upgraded to become a multi-modal system, integrating face and iris modalities to the fingerprint system, and her career evolved into the role of a Sr. Biometric Examiner for the DFSC BOD.

 Lora joined the Facial Identification Scientific Working Group (FISWG) in 2011 where she served first on the training subcommittee and then on the One-to-One subcommittee.
-Lora is the current chair of the Facial Identification Scientific Working Group (FISWG).
+Lora was the chair of the Facial Identification Scientific Working Group (FISWG) from 2015-2022.
 Ms. Sims joined the Organization of Scientific Area Committees (OSAC) for Forensic Sciences in 2014 where she previously served as the chair of the Facial Identification (FI) Subcommittee until Oct 2021 when she then transitioned to chair the Digital Multimedia Scientific Area Committee (DM SAC).

 Chelcey is a Sr. Facial Examination Trainer for the Face Center of Excellence (FaCE) currently employed by Ideal Innovations, Inc. (I³).
 Chelcey worked previously as a Sr. Biometric Examiner for the Defense Forensic Science Center (DFSC) Biometrics Operations Division (BOD) supporting the tenprint, face, and iris modalities where she assisted in training new hires through the training to competency program.
 She became an instructor for the Facial Identification Training classes with I³ in 2019.